-FRA will not require HOG to revoke the certification of the protected employee(s) if the event meets both of the following two conditions:
+FRA will not require NJT to revoke the certification of the protected employee if the event meets both of the following two conditions:

-1. The employee's action or lack of action was not intended to cause damage and/or injury to HOG operations, equipment, property, or personnel; to any other entities' property, equipment, or personnel; or to a person; and enforcement requires that the same above two conditions apply.
+- 1. The employee's action or lack of action was not intended to cause damage and/or injury to NJT operations, equipment, property, or personnel; to any other entities' property, equipment, or personnel; or to a person; and - 2.
 The employee reports the close call event within the time limits set forth in Article 6.3, and the report is accepted as provided in Article 6.1.

-Employee protection from railroad discipline, revocation of certification, or other FRA civil
+Employee protection from railroad discipline, revocation of certification, or other FRA civil enforcement requires that the same above two conditions apply.